Application Information

 Application Requirements

-Our application form asks for some basic information about you and your reasons for applying to the Trust.
-The application must be accompanied by a recording or example of your work.
-In order to be eligible you must also provide us with 2 referees who can testify to the quality of your work.
+Our application form asks for information about you or your band/group including your development, achievements and ambitions, in addition to your reasons for applying to the Trust.
+The application must be accompanied by a recording or example of your work, provided by file upload or via a link.

 1. The current level of skill you have in your instrument,